albelax/StableFluids/README.md

 * [Google Benchmark](https://github.com/google/benchmark) - used to measure the speedups

 ### Project Structure
-The project is divided in a parts:
+The project is divided in:

 * solver_cpu: the serial implementation of the solver, slightly changed from the original version, the subProject compiles into a shared library